 My name is Annaliese, I am a Wisconsin native, hailing from Brooklyn.
 I love to run, cook, bake, eat, read cookbooks, and stare up at the stars and moon.
 I grew up in a small town (population: 800!).
 The roads did not have yellow or white lines on them.
 There weren't rules to be broken.
 There were no buildings-except houses, farms and sheds scattered along the rolling fields.
 There were no trends to keep up with, and there wasn't a shopping mall in sight!
 Fun was running around the yard and the fields-winter, spring, summer and fall.
 There was nothing like a good game of chase-the-blanket or baseball with my cousins!
 My grandma, mom, aunt, and occasionally greenhouse helpers of my mom would look after "the kids"-me, my sister and my cousins.
 We all grew up together on my aunt and uncle's dairy farm and my mom's greenhouse.
 Seriously, I think it was the best way to grow up, and I realize now very special.
 Always making messes outside (ok, inside, too!), playing in the dirt, walking barefooted through fields, throwing mud and rotten tomatoes from my grandma's garden at things we shouldn't.
 My grandma fueled the family on a daily basis with Wisconsin home cooking.
 You know-the food that is now trendy in many Madison restaurants (but lacking the flavor, love and staying-power of food prepared by a real Wisconsin grandmother).
 A daily ritual for us was noon-time "dinner": a time for the "men" to fuel-up for their afternoon and evening milking, and kids to eat to fuel their growing bodies.
 Local and family-grown produce, home canned goods, farm-raised meats, free-range chickens and eggs, and fresh dairy were the staples of our diet.
 We rarely ate food that wasn't produced at or close to home.
 Our family was always busy-there was always something to do, and preparing food to fuel our busy lives was no exception.
 There were daily and seasonal favorites and traditions-many of which still hold true today.
 I hope to share some of these with you in my own unique spin: plant-based, sometimes vegan, sometimes gluten-free and always vegetarian.

 Clearly my love for food was fostered my whole childhood, so it was no surprise that during my middle school years, I decided that I wanted to work with food.
 When my parents divorced, my dad's new house had cable.
 This was a big deal for a kid who grew up with only 3 channels, and very limited TV watching!
 I remember staying up at night, watching the Food Network, and dreaming of how wonderful it would be to make food all day long-especially baked goods and pastries (and also how crazy it would be to be a judge on Iron Chef...like, the original Iron Chef…).
 My dreams of going to school for pastry arts and baking turned into a passion for food science (in other words, my mom asked me: “do you really want to work in the service industry for your career?” and I said “well, maybe not….”).
-Many food preparation classes, several certifications with the state and private companies, three internships, two years in the food industry, and one undergraduate degree and one master's degree in Food Science from the University of Wisconsin-Madison later, I find myself again where it all started.
-With the farms, the land, the livestock and the people.
+Many food preparation classes, several certifications with the state and private companies, three internships, two years in the food industry, and one undergraduate degree and one master's degree in Food Science from the University of Wisconsin-Madison later, I have embarked on a new adventure: chocolate!

 To back up a little, my journey back to my roots, so to speak, was a long one.
 And I would be lying if I said that I arrived here, un-scathed, without a lot of crying and self-doubt, as well as anxiety.
 You may sense this from reading some of my older posts!
 Indeed, I would also do you a disservice by not coming clean about my experience with a long-term abusive relationship.
 I feel this is so, because it has shaped the way I now approach my food choices right now, and how I choose to nourish my body!